 The most relevant substances for our industry in this context are produced substances such as aluminium metal, aluminium oxide and aluminium hydroxide, but also several other substances used in the production process such as, among others, the coal tar pitch in the production of anodes for primary aluminium smelting.

-In 2005, we formed The Aluminium REACH Consortium with the International Aluminium Institute to help the aluminium industry comply with REACH legislation by providing the necessary information on REACH classifications and risk assessment.
+In 2005, we formed the Aluminium REACH Consortium with the International Aluminium Institute to help the aluminium industry comply with REACH legislation by providing the necessary information on REACH classifications and risk assessment.

 The CRM Act provides an opportunity to deliver a European industrial agenda supporting sustainable growth and our bloc’s strategic autonomy while ensuring raw materials production and transformation at the highest environmental and social standards.
 Creating greater complementarity between the different policy areas will further help to ensure the success of the twin transition and deliver the objectives of the EU Green Deal.